CarloNicolini/carlonicolini.github.io/sections/science/_posts/2020-01-27-Sequence_models.md

 ## Conclusion

-The vanilla RNN is the minimal nonlinear dynamical system that shares parameters across time and can, in principle, summarize arbitrarily long prefixes in $a^{\langle t \rangle}$.
+The vanilla RNN is the minimal nonlinear dynamical system that shares parameters across time and can, in principle, summarize arbitrarily long prefixes in $$a^{\langle t \rangle}$$.
 In practice, deep or long unrollings make **vanishing and exploding gradients** common; **LSTMs**, **GRUs**, and other gated architectures were introduced largely to stabilize memory over many steps.
 For very long contexts and parallel training, **attention** and **transformer** models replace or augment recurrence with mechanisms that route information more directly.
 The recurrence above remains the standard starting point: it makes explicit what “using the past” means in a differentiable model and why training requires unfolding the same weights across the sequence.